parkkibaek/PSMNet_AIHub/README.md

 ```

 ### Pretrained Model
-※NOTE: The pretrained model were saved in .tar; however, you don't need to untar it.
+- NOTE: The pretrained model were saved in .tar; however, you don't need to untar it.
 Use torch.load() to load it.

 | KITTI 2015 |  Scene Flow | KITTI 2012| NIA Sidewalk |
 |---|---|---|---|